ephe-meral/ephe-meral.github.io/_posts/2016-01-15-dependency-injection-considered-harmful-stupid.markdown

   hungerLevel: Integer # they hunger together
   milesWalked: Integer # they march together
   theRing: Ring        # ...hm...
-  provisions: Food     # and they share their bread
+  provisions: Food     # and they share their bread!
 ```

 This might be counter intuitive.
 But as a developer we know the whole story.
 We can decide what kind of datastructure still obeys the semantics and makes implementing the business logic as simple as possible.
 By doing so, we can avoid complex dependencies right from the start, and filling these few fields with data initially is also not very difficult.<br/>